owsas/react-module-template/README.md

 Use this template to build your own modules for `react@^16.0.0`

 ## Usage
-Clone this repository, and start coding your own modules
+1. Clone this repository
+1. Run `yarn install` (Usage of Yarn is recommended)
+1. Edit the `src/index.jsx` file and then run `npm run dev`.
+1. This will start the `webpack-dev-server`
+1. Then open your browser at `localhost:3100`
+1. The browser will be updated everytime you change the code at `src/index.jsx`

 ## Features
 * Linting with eslint